zed-alpha/shadow-gadgets/README.md

     If you need to alter that behavior, or to integrate this with an existing `Application` subclass, you can use `ShadowHelperApplication` as just an example.

+## Notes

+### Overall limitations and conflicts

++ To disable the target's inherent shadow, its `ViewOutlineProvider` is wrapped in a custom implementation.
+This has the possibility of breaking something if some method or component is expecting the `View` to have one of the static platform implementations; i.e., `ViewOutlineProvider.BACKGROUND`, `BOUNDS`, or `PADDED_BOUNDS`.
+This shouldn't cause a fatal error, or anything – it's no different than anything else that uses a custom `ViewOutlineProvider` – but you might need to rework some background drawables or the like.

++ Starting with Android R, the overlays, the containers, and `ShadowDrawable.fromView()` will only work automatically on `View`s with "regular" `Outline`s; i.e., `View`s that are circles, rectangles, or round rectangles with the same radius for all corners.
+The increasing restrictions on non-SDK interfaces that began in Pie have finally removed access to the `Path` object necessary for irregular shapes.

+    A future release will have some alternate method for these newer versions.
+In the meantime, you might be able to do something with `ShadowDrawable.fromPath()` instead, since it will still function normally.

++ Colored shadows are supported on Pie and above, technically.
+They absolutely do work for Q+, but I cannot get colored shadows _at all_ on Pie itself, with or without this library involved.
+The documentation indicates that they should work, and all of the relevant methods and attributes were introduced with that version, but none of the emulators I've tested on show anything but black shadows.
+The code is in place here for Pie, though, if it's somehow functional for other installations.
+The demo app has a page for colors which would be a quick and easy test for that.

++ The AppCompat and Material Components inflation helpers are (obviously) set as the `viewInflaterClass` in their respective configurations.
+If you're using anything other than the default inflaters that are handled internally by `AppCompatActivity`, then you might need to adapt or modify the helpers here, or possibly forgo them altogether.

+### Known bugs

++ On the Lollipop versions, API levels 21 and 22, the fallback shadow drawing method has a bug in that a target `View` that is not visible on-screen while its shadow is clipped can cause an infinite invalidate loop, for as yet unknown reasons.
+This only affects the overlays if they're in fallback mode, but all of the containers are currently using only the fallback method, due to an open issue with primary one.

+### Planned features:

++ Compose UI integration

++ Custom containers as inflation helper options

 ## Download

 The initial releases are available through JitPack.
 In the appropriate `repositories`, simply add their Maven URL: